-Our research compares the costs of ISWM services across AF bases and then between AF bases and their neighboring cities as an application of category management.
-Informing our research is a literature review encompassing three different areas: federal government and Air Force category management programs, Air Force base-level procurement research, and ISWM cost reduction research.
+In developing IGSAs for installation support services, a first step includes comparing costs of services between military installations and local governments.
+This is the focus of our study.
+Our research compares the costs of integrated solid waste management (ISWM) services across Air Force bases and then between Air Force bases and their neighboring cities as an application of category management.
+Informing our research is a literature review encompassing three different areas: federal government and Air Force category management programs, Air Force base-level procurement research, and ISWM cost-reduction research.

 Our research adds to the literature on federal government and Air Force category management programs.
 The federal government's category management programs are focused on reducing costs and increasing efficiency and effectiveness.
-The OMB initiative on "Buying as One Through Category Management" is focused on "managing commonly purchased goods and services ... by implementing strategies to drive performance, like developing common standards in practices and contracts, driving greater transparency in acquisition performance, improving data analysis, and more frequently using private sector (as well as government) best practices" (OMB, 2014, p.
-2).
+The OMB (2014) initiative on "Buying as One Through Category Management" is focused on managing commonly purchased goods and services by implementing strategies to drive performance, like developing common standards in practices and contracts, driving greater transparency in acquisition performance, improving data analysis, and more frequently using private sector (as well as government) best practices. (p.
+2)

 The Air Force's category management program evolved from the DoD's commodity sourcing strategies, which focused on total ownership costs and strategic sourcing strategies (Rendon, 2005).
 Category management is focused on "leveraging buying power, improving efficiencies, and managing consumption" (Sharkey, 2015, p.
 7).
 The Air Force conducts category management by analyzing major performance levers (demand management, supplier management, strategic sourcing, and total cost management) to identify category improvement initiatives.
 Within the total cost management lever, the focus is on identification of specific price drivers in the acquisition that can result in increased efficiency and effectiveness and a reduction in costs.
-Price drivers can be either product/service-related or contract-related and can impact savings associated with rate (getting more for less), process (getting more with less), and demand (getting less) (Sharkey, 2015, pp. 21-24).
+Price drivers can be either product/service-related or contract-related and impact savings associated with rate (getting more for less), process (getting more with less), and demand (getting less; Sharkey, 2015, pp. 21-24).
 The product/service-related price drivers impact rate savings, process savings, and demand savings.
 Contracting-related price drivers impact rate savings.
-Once these price drivers are identified, the Air Force executes changes to its acquisition strategies for these supplies/services and then conducts performance tracking, benchmarking, and continuous improvement of the management of the specific category of product/services (Sharkey, 2015, pp. 25-33).
+Once these price drivers are identified, the Air Force executes changes to its acquisition strategies for these supplies/services and then conducts performance tracking, benchmarking, and continuous improvement of the management of the specific category of products/services (Sharkey, 2015, pp. 25-33).

 Our research also adds to the ISWM literature, specifically analyzing approaches to reducing costs for solid waste management.
 The recent stream of ISWM research has been centered mainly on exploring the most cost-effective waste collection systems.
-For example, Boskovic et al. (2016) developed a management tool to determine waste collection costs for different waste collection schemes and input data.
+For example, Boskovic, Jovicic, Jovanovic, and Simovic (2016) developed a management tool to determine waste collection costs for different waste collection schemes and input data.
 The tool can calculate the time and costs of waste collection.
-Also, Arribas, Blazquez, and Lamas (2010) propose a methodology for designing an urban solid waste collection system which uses combinatorial optimization and integer programming, and geographic information system tools to minimize collection time, and operational and transport costs.
+Also, Arribas, Blazquez, and Lamas (2010) proposed a methodology for designing an urban solid waste collection system that uses combinatorial optimization and integer programming, and geographic information system tools to minimize collection time, and operational and transport costs.
 Their methodology establishes feasible collection routes, determines an adequate vehicle fleet size, and presents a comparative cost and sensitivity analysis of the results.
 Their research findings yielded significant cost savings in the total solid waste collection system.
-Finally, Solano et al. (2002) developed an ISWM model to assist in identifying alternative ISWM strategies that meet cost, energy, and environmental emissions objectives.
+Finally, Solano, Ranjithan, Barlaz, and Brill (2002) developed an ISWM model to assist in identifying alternative ISWM strategies that meet cost, energy, and environmental emissions objectives.
 The model is flexible to allow representation of waste diversion targets, mass flow restrictions and requirements, and targets for the values of cost, energy, and emission.